Buoyant stocks hold near record highs ahead of Fed

 With markets having priced in the start of those talks about tapering but unsure whether rising inflation will encourage more aggressive action from the Fed and other central banks, some caution has crept in.

-On Wednesday, the MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was flat on the day.
+On Wednesday, the MSCI world equity index, which tracks shares in 49 countries, was flat on the day.

 “The FOMC (Federal Open Market Committee) meeting is highly unlikely to bring any changes to either rates or the pace of asset purchases,” UniCredit analysts said.